devindwj0304/LabGrymace/README.md

 ### Launching

 Activate your virtual environment first.
+Two GUI applications are installed
+- **`LabGrYMace`**: computes pain scores from LabGym output.
-Two GUIs are installed — **`LabGrYMace`** is the pain-scoring tool, and **`LabGym_LabGrYMace`** is our LabGym build (run it to produce the tracking output that LabGrYMace reads):
+- **`LabGym_LabGrYMace`**: our modified LabGym build that generates the tracking output used by LabGrYMace.

+Launch them from the command line:

 ```bash
 LabGrYMace
 LabGym_LabGrYMace
 ```

-If a command is *not found* — a PATH issue, common when the virtual environment sits inside a conda base — launch the same window through Python instead.
-This always works:
+If either command is not found (usually because your virtual environment is not on the PATH), launch it through Python instead:

 ```bash
 python -m LabGrYMace
 python -m LabGym_LabGrYMace
 ```

-> **These are two independent windows.** `LabGrYMace` opens immediately.
+> **The two applications run independently.** `LabGrYMace` opens immediately.
-> **`LabGym_LabGrYMace` takes about 10–30 seconds to open** the first time — it loads
+> **`LabGym_LabGrYMace` typically takes 10–30 seconds to start** the first time because it loads TensorFlow and Detectron2 before the GUI appears.
-> TensorFlow and detectron2 before the window appears, and the window can open *behind*
-> other windows.
-Wait for it, and check your Dock/taskbar; it did not fail to launch.

 ![LabGrYMace GUI](docs/images/gui.png)

-The workflow (in the **`LabGrYMace`** window) is two steps:
+The **`LabGrYMace`** workflow consists of two steps:

-1. **Generate summary files** — point it at a folder of LabGym output.
-This writes the three `*_summary.xlsx` files into each recording's folder.
-Tick the correlation box to also export the 9×9 matrix and heatmap.
+1. **Generate summary files** — Select the folder containing the LabGym output.
+LabGrYMace generates `ear_summary.xlsx`, `eye_summary.xlsx`, and `nose_summary.xlsx` files for each recording.
+Optionally, enable the correlation analysis to export a 9 × 9 correlation matrix and heatmap.
-2. **Compute pain scores** — point it at those summary folders.
-This writes `pain_scores.xlsx` and the charts, and can generate the overlay video.
+2. **Compute pain scores** — Select the folders containing the summary files.
+LabGrYMace generates `pain_scores.xlsx`, `pain_scores_per_frame.xlsx`, summary charts, and (optionally) an annotated video with pain score overlaid on each frame.

-The mirror-reflection filter is **off by default** and is a checkbox in step 2.
-The published figures were produced with it on; the reproduction scripts set it explicitly.
+The reflection filter is **disabled by default** and can be enabled with a checkbox during step 2.
+The figures in the accompanying manuscript were generated with this filter enabled, and the reproduction scripts set it automatically.

-Also available from the command line and from Python:
+## Advanced usage

+Most users will use the graphical interface, but the core functions can also be called from the command line or imported into Python scripts.

+### Command line

+Generate summary files from a folder containing LabGym output:

 ```bash
 python -m LabGrYMace.loaddata "/path/to/folder/of/LabGym/datasets"